Learn how to execute a spatial query to access features from a feature layer.

 In CodePen, run your code to display the map.

-When you use the widget to sketch a feature on the map, the spatial query runs against the feature layer and returns all parcels that intersect the sketched feature.
+When you use the component to sketch a feature on the map, the spatial query runs against the feature layer and returns all parcels that intersect the sketched feature.

 What's next?